unform/unform/README.md

 ## Need help?

-If you need help with Unform, feel free to open an issue with a description of the problem you're facing or, if you prefer, you can chat with us on our [Discord Community](https://discordapp.com/invite/gCRAFhc).
+If you need help with Unform, feel free to open an issue with a description of the problem you're facing.
+Or, if you prefer, you can chat with us on our [Discord Community](https://discordapp.com/invite/gCRAFhc).

 ## License